awkwardblackcoder/beginner-javascript-notes/variables.md

     var beyonce = "Hi, I'm Beyonce Knowles.";
     beyonce = "Hi, I'm Beyonce Carter.";

 For JavaScript, this throws no error.
 However, for the programmer this can be problematic.
-We expect `beyonce` to equal `Hi, I``'``m Beyonce Knowles.` but later in our JavaScript code, we redefined it and JavaScript said nothing!
-This is can unintended side-effects and we should be very careful when using `var` to declare variables.
+We expect beyonce to equal "Hi, I'm Beyonce Knowles.", but later in our JavaScript code, we redefined it and JavaScript said nothing!
+This can lead to unintended side-effects and we should be very careful when using `var` to declare variables.

-This is why the `let` and `const` variable is an important addition to our JavaScript arsenal!
+This is why the let and const variable is an important addition to our JavaScript arsenal!